ddttom/doc2web/docs/prd.md

 - Extract and save document images
 - Process documents with mixed language content
 - Support right-to-left text and international characters
-- Detect and replace table of contents and index elements with placeholders
+- Automatically detect and properly decorate table of contents and index elements

 #### 3.1.2 Style Preservation